 This post contains affiliate links.
 If you make any purchases through our links, we may receive a percentage of the sale.
-This helps to support Wildernesscat so we can continue producing content like this article.
 Thank you!

 Does my cat have an eye infection?

 A cat eye infection can affect various parts of the eye area and may appear in one or both eyes.
-Here are some of the signs that your cat is suffering from an eye infection:
+Here are some signs that could indicate that your cat is suffering from an eye infection:

 - Redness and swelling around the outer lids, conjunctiva, and the third eyelid

 - Excessive discharge from the eyeball

 - Squinting, blinking, or holding the eye closed for an extended period of time

 If your cat shows any of these symptoms, it’s important that you observe him closely to make sure that the symptoms aren’t getting any worse.
 If you don’t see any improvement within a couple of days, or if your cat is lethargic or inappetent, it’s probably a good idea to have your cat checked out with a veterinarian.

 What causes eye infection in cats and what are the different types of cat eye infections?